Why Should I Pursue a Masters of Science in Geology?

 Our location within the active tectonic belt of southern California provides unlimited potential for designing nearby investigations in virtually any field of geology.
 However, opportunities are not limited to southern California, our students have pursued research projects around the country and overseas.
 Our actively engaged faculty guarantees many exciting research possibilities for our graduate students.

 Located 22 miles southeast of metropolitan Los Angeles, and about 25 miles from the Pacific coast.
 Fullerton is a full-service city renowned for its unique mix of residential, commercial and industrial, educational, and cultural environments which provide residents with an outstanding quality of life.
 Geologically, C.S.U.F. lies in the midst of the active boundary between the Pacific and North American plates.
 The nearby Los Angeles Basin, Peninsular and Transverse Ranges, Mojave Desert, Sierra Nevada and Basin and Range geological provinces provide abundant opportunities for field-based research.

 The Department of Geological Sciences typically employs several graduate teaching assistants to teach lower division geology laboratories.
 Research assistantships funded by faculty research grants may also be available.
 We have a very limited number of non-resident tuition waivers for graduate students from out-of-state.
 For additional information about financial aid, contact the Office of Financial Aid (University Hall – Room 146) at (657) 278-3125.

-For more information about our graduate program in Geology, please contact our graduate advisor, Dr. Matthew Kirby, at (657) 278-3882.
+For more information about our graduate program in Geology, please contact our graduate advisor, Dr. Jim Parham, at (657) 278-3882.
 You are also welcome to visit our department in Room 254, McCarthy Hall, or write to: